pivotal-cf/docs-pks/vsphere-prepare-env.hbs.md

 Kubernetes control plane node VM user accounts require the following:

 * Read access to the folder, host, and data center of the cluster node VMs
-* Permission to create and delete VMs within the resource pool where Tanzu Kubernetes Grid Integrated Edition is deployed
+* Permission to create and delete VMs within the resource pool where {{  vars.product }} is deployed

 Grant these permissions to the control plane node user account based on your storage configuration using one of the procedures below: